 Automated tracking, on the other hand, pulls data from your various systems in real time.
 This gives you an up-to-the-minute view of your portfolio’s performance.
 With reliable, current data, you can make strategic decisions much more easily, whether that’s identifying an underperforming asset or understanding your vacancy rates relative to new leads.
 Automation removes the manual busywork and lets you focus on strategy.

-How to Set Up Your KPI Dashboard
+How to Set Up Your First KPI Dashboard

 A dashboard is where your data comes to life.
 A well-designed dashboard doesn’t just show you numbers; it transforms raw metrics into clear, actionable insights that help you make informed decisions instantly.
 When setting up your dashboard, focus on simplicity and clarity.
 Each chart or graph should answer a specific question about your business.